hack-different/hack-different.github.io/README.md

 Taping is quick and easy with `brew tap hack-different/jailbreak`

-Information about the tap can be found at [homebrew-jailbreak](https://hackdiffe.rent/homebrew-jailbreak/)
+Information about the tap can be found at [hack-different/homebrew-jailbreak](https://github.com/hack-different/homebrew-jailbreak) and is documented at [tap.hackdiffe.rent](https://tap.hackdiffe.rent/)